BendicRP/SoilTester1.0/WebApp/README.md

 # Javascript
 The javascript used for the SoilTester Data page reads from a file named "dataFile.txt" which will eventually be generated from the Python code while the SoilTester Device is actively generating data from the Moisture Sensor and QR Code Reader.

+# g10WebStart.sh
+As the developer should be programming on their local device, this may affect their ability to interface with the directory `/var/www/html/` so a Starter script is created for the developer to integrate changes **outside** the Apache2 directory.

+Whenever changes are made within the `SoilTester.10/WebApp/html/` working repository, the g10WebStart.sh bash script will copy those changes over respectively to the Apache2 service folders.
+This is really just a tool to help develop and is by no means necessary; however, it does lightly assist with setting up the system with Apache2.